alejandro-garnung-ctic/material-alch3mist/README.md

 Essentially, in this project we use three different models.
 Each serves a specific purpose and was motivated by the need to address challenges that arose during the development of the main idea driving this project: the generation of realistic and visually striking 3D objects from text.

-## Flux1 dev
+## FLUX.1 [dev]

-This model consists of BLABLABLABLA.
+This model consists of a large-scale multimodal UNet designed for high-quality and fast text-to-image generation.

-We have used it for BLABLABLA.
+We have used it for creating the initial 2D images from text prompts, which serve as the foundational visual reference to further optimize our model.

-We have employed a basic workflow, available [aquí](./flows/flux-dev-basic/flux-dev-basic.json), which encapsulates its main functionalities.
+We have employed a basic workflow, available [here](./flows/flux-dev-basic/flux-dev-basic.json), which encapsulates its main functionalities.

-## Flux1 kontext dev
+## FLUX.1-Kontext [dev]

-This model consists of BLABLABLABLA.
+This model consists of a specialized version of FLUX.1 fine-tuned to generate single-view texture-enhanced consistent images from a single text prompt and a original baseline image.

-We have used it for BLABLABLA.
+We have used it for producing enhanced images, optimized for a further reliable mesh generation, highlighting quality texture, material, colors and prompt coherence, which are essential for accurate 2D and 3D generation.

-We have employed a basic workflow, available [aquí](./flows/flux-kontext-dev-basic/flux-kontext-dev-basic.json), which encapsulates its main functionalities.
+We have employed a basic workflow, available [here](./flows/flux-kontext-dev-basic/flux-kontext-dev-basic.json), which encapsulates its main functionalities.

-## Trellis
+## TRELLIS

-This model consists of BLABLABLABLA.
+This model consists of TRELLIS, a diffusion-based model specifically trained for generating 3D meshes from single or multiple input images.

-We have used it for BLABLABLA.
+We have used it for the final stage of the pipeline: converting the single-view 2D enhanced image into a detailed and textured 3D mesh object.

 We have employed a basic workflow, available [aquí](./flows/image-to-mesh/test_image_to_mesh_trellis.json), which encapsulates its main functionalities.